petarilievCS/Calculator/README.md

 # Overview

 iOS application that can be used to perform arithmetic operations on integers and decimal numbers.
+The currently supported operations are: addition, subtraction, multiplication, division and negation.

 # Demo